-Fonts activated on Adobe Fonts will not be deleted.
+Fonts activated on Adobe Fonts is not deleted.
 Manually deactivate these fonts through your account on fonts.adobe.com.

-Themes published on Adobe Color will not be deleted when a color theme is deleted in Capture.
+Themes published on Adobe Color is not deleted when a color theme is deleted in Capture.
 Manually delete these themes through your account on color.adobe.com.

 Duplicate assets by selecting the asset, tapping the … menu and choosing Duplicate or rename assets by choosing Rename.